-Bankruptcy law has allowed countless people to break free of debt and get their finances back on track.
+Bankruptcy law has allowed countless people to break free of debt and get their finances back on track but there are a lot of differences between chapter 7 and chapter 13 bankruptcy.
 You don’t have to wait until you’ve hit rock bottom before speaking with a bankruptcy attorney.
 If you have more debt than you can pay off in a reasonable period or collections agencies are harassing you, or you are in danger of losing your home, it’s time to consider whether Chapter 7 or Chapter 13 bankruptcy is right for you.
 [Read more…]

 Bankruptcy and Estate Planning Articles